-How To Avoid Common Pitfalls
+How to Avoid Common Pitfalls in Financial Planning

-Failure to set reasonable goals
+Failing to set specific goals

-Failure to re-evaluate your financial plan periodically
+Failing to re-evaluate your financial plan periodically

 Too many people work with incompetent “financial advisors” that are nothing more than glorified salespeople with a nice suit and a fancy business card.
 Achieving success in one’s financial plan has a lot more to do with proper asset allocation rather than picking the next “hot” stock.
 At Markowski Investments, we have an in-depth understanding of market psychology and have the experience to recognize market patterns allowing us to create your plan for long-term growth and success.